rastersoft/autovala/wiki/autovala-fileformat.5.md

    * **vala_local_package**: is like **vala_package**, but these packages aren't installed in the system.
 Instead, they belong to this project, and will be compiled automatically before this binary/library.

-   * **vala_source**: this command specifies one source file that belongs to this binary.
+   * **vala_source**: this command specifies one VALA source file that belongs to this binary.
 The path must be relative to the binary/library path.

+   * **c_source**: this command specifies one C source file that belongs to this binary.
+The path must be relative to the binary/library path.

    * **vala_vapi**: this command specifies one custom **.vapi** file, needed to compile your project.
 Each file must be prepended by the relative path from the project folder.
 The path must be relative to the binary/library path.

-    The last six subcommands (compile_options, vala_package, vala_check_package, vala_local_package, vala_source and vala_vapi) can be repeated as many times as needed to specify all the sources and packages needed.
+    The last eight subcommands (compile_options, compile_c_options, vala_package, vala_check_package, vala_local_package, vala_source, c_source and vala_vapi) can be repeated as many times as needed to specify all the sources and packages needed.

  * **vala_library**: the same than vala_binary, but creates a dynamic linking library.
 It uses the same subcommands.